Octane-Overlay/.github/profile/README.md

 - Open the admin panel, either via [Website](https://octane-rl.app), or by cloning and running the admin panel yourself
 - Run the React Example, or build your own overlay from scratch and add it as a browser source in your streaming software
 - Start streaming

-MIT licensed.
-Built because the existing tools either ship as closed-source launchers or lock customization behind a paywall